Talltale-Studios/Nine-Patch-Button-for-Godot-3.x/README.md

 ## Changelog:

 ## v2.6.0
+- Fixed the `Action Mode` property not working as intended, especially in regards to the button's sounds.
 - Changed the demo project into a demo scene.
 It being a self-contained project caused its own instance of the NinePatchButton to show up on the project it is installed in's `Plugins` tab as well.
 And it being changed to a scene instead of a full project is just much more elegant.

 ### v2.5.1